avishayt/enhancements/enhancements/installer/assisted-installer-metrics.md

 As a telemetry analyst I would like to create queries which break down the installation time experienced by users.

+As a telemetry analyst, I would like to understand what phases and configurations cause the majority of the installation failures.

 As a telemetry analyst I would like to create queries which show useful characteristics about the cluster hardware, to understand how it may affect installation success rates, and to focus further OpenShift development.

 ### Implementation Details/Notes/Constraints [optional]